These tender, juicy Slow Cooker Drip Beef Sandwiches are the perfect game day grub but make an excellent choice for any day of the week.

 - 1 small white or yellow onion, thinly sliced

-- 1 (8 ounce) package cremini (brown button) mushrooms, roughly chopped
+- 8 ounces cremini (brown button) mushrooms, roughly chopped

 - 1 teaspoon minced garlic